chenwt/bioinformatics/NOTE.md

 ### January 10, 2017; Meeting
 **Participants**: Peter Murray-Rust (PMR), Christopher Kittel  (CK)

 PMR: Introducing SciCodes, Alice Allen's research proposal to the LJ Arnold Foundation.
 Discussing overlaps in aims with other ContentMine projects.

-PMR: Talking about possible venues to obtain grants and collaborators.
+Talking about possible venues to obtain grants and collaborators, especially through EU.
 Advocating for open science, including disclosure of failed experiments and unpublished data.

 CK: Discussing `word2vec` to build a dictionary of software packages or code names.
-Willing to provide a server (Apache Spark) and necessary technical supports to scale up.
+Willing to provide some technical supports for concrete tasks closer to his expertise.

 ### December 30, 2016; Report